Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Bottom line

-Get a personal loan with almost any credit score — or even no credit score.
-But you have more options if you have good to excellent credit.
-If you aren’t in a rush, consider improving your credit rating to get an even more favorable deal.
+It’s possible to get a personal loan with almost any credit score — or even no credit score.
+But you have more options if you have good-to-excellent credit.
+If you aren’t in a rush, consider improving your credit rating to get an even better deal.

 Want to know more about how it all works?
 Check out our guide to personal loans.